kjowong/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 # Pointers, Arrays, and Strings in the C Language

-This project is about creating more functions, using function prototypes as well as implementing nested loops in C.
+This project is about pointers, arrays, and strings
 ## Environment
 All the functions written has been tested on Ubuntu 14.05.5 LTS and compiled on gcc 4.8.4 (C90)